Frequently Asked Questions

 Can you provide a description of C3 projects?

-Currently, 50% of all major healthcare institutions in the Houston region are C3 endorsers and have projects that are under construction or have been completed.
+Currently, 50% of all major healthcare institutions in the Houston region are C3 Endorsers and have projects that are under construction or have been completed.
 Included among those are four regional healthcare campuses totaling more than $460M and two large expansions of existing facilities in the Texas Medical Center totaling $750M.
 This is in addition to a $240M expansion of a museum in the Museum District of Houston.
 Several more C3 Projects for the Archdiocese of Galveston-Houston are either currently under construction or were recently completed with more expected to begin construction in the coming months.
-Further, the renovation and expansion of Ronald McDonald House in the Texas Medical Center is a C3 project that is also presently under construction.
-Finally, the Block 58 project for Hines began construction in August and the San Jacinto College Central Campus Welcome Center began construction in October.
+Further, the renovation and expansion of Ronald McDonald House in the Texas Medical Center was a C3 project that was recently completed.
+Also, the Block 58 project in Downtown Houston for Hines began construction in August of 2018, and the San Jacinto College Central Campus Welcome Center started construction in January.
+Finally, Brookfield Properties announced in January that the Houston Center Repositioning is a C3 Project with construction beginning this month.

 Who does the site compliance visits?